apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 Beam PCollections are inherently unordered, so Pandas operations that are sensitive to the ordering of rows are not supported.
 These operations raise a [WontImplementError](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.dataframe.frame_base.html#apache_beam.dataframe.frame_base.WontImplementError).

 Order-sensitive operations may be supported in the future.
 To track progress on this issue, follow [BEAM-12129](https://issues.apache.org/jira/browse/BEAM-12129).
-You can also [contact us](https://beam.apache.org/community/contact-us/) to let us know we should prioritize this work.
+If you think we should prioritize this work you can also [contact us](https://beam.apache.org/community/contact-us/) to let us know.

 **Workaround**